AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 It works as follows:
 1. When the client performs an interaction involving this object, each validator (implementation of IInteractionValidator interface) is invoked.
 Validators are able to tell if validation is happening on client or server side, so they can customize the validation if needed.
 All validators live in Input System/InteractionV2/Validations.
 It is highly recommended to re-use, modify, or implement new validators so that common validation logic can be shared.
-2. If all validators succeed, the client sends a RequestInteractMessage to the server and the ClientPredictInteraction method is invoked (if defined).
+2. If all validators succeed, the client sends a RequestInteractMessage to the server and the ClientPredictInteraction method is invoked if this isn't the server player (if defined).
 No further interaction components will be invoked on the client side for this interaction type during the current update.
 3. The server gets the RequestInteractMessage and invokes all of the validators again (each validator can modify the validation logic on the server-side if needed).
 4. If all validators succeed, the server invokes ServerPerformInteraction and from there can do whatever it wants to update the state of the game and communicate it to the players - setting syncvars, invoking Rpcs, or sending messages to clients.
 If validation fails on the server-side, the OnServerInteractionValidationFail method is invoked (if defined).